How to run cnc machine

 Choose your machining strategy

 Planning is the way to go before you start using the machine, and it helps you gather the necessary equipment and gives you an idea of the duration of the process.
 Deciding on the machining strategy sometimes is not done aware, but practically users do.

 Perfect results do not easily come when one starts the machine without planning, and you are prone to more mistakes when you start the CNC machine without planning.
 Since there are different approaches, choose equipment and tools that suit your strategy.

 There is no universal equipment to run the CNC machine.
 Use comfortable equipment for a smooth run.
 There are so many ways that give you the same results.
-When designing your part, draw it first on a paper or CAD program.
+Draw it first on a paper or CAD program when designing your part.
 Drawing helps you visualize the part and gives you an overview of how it is processed.

-Writing programs for a CNC machine requires knowledge about the language used.
+Writing programs for a CNC machine requires knowledge of the language used.
 This includes knowing which commands are available and their functions.
 In addition, you must know how to use them correctly.
-Writing programs also involves learning the basic concepts of CNC technology.
+Writing programs also involve learning the basic concepts of CNC technology.

 The most common languages used today are:

 G-Code: Used for controlling the movement of the cutting head.
 PID: Used to control speed and position.

 MOVEMENT CONTROL SYSTEMS: Used to move the cutter along its axis.